 If you want to force yourself into paying the balance in-full each month, you may wish to consider a charge card such as American Express instead of a credit card.
 Know your own credit usage pattern and choose the best card for you.
 Don’t use department store cards since most of them often have interest rates in excess of 15% – 20%.

 Another step on your path to financial well-being is to know when you need help.
 Some people are fortunate enough to bypass this step throughout their lives, but if you do not, know that help is available to you.

-If you are not sure where to turn, consider visiting https://credit.org/cccs/ .
-CCCS is a nonprofit organization which can help you avoid even greater difficulties with your debts by possibly reducing your monthly payments and restructuring your consumer debt to allow you to pay it more quickly and on time.
+If you are not sure where to turn, consider visiting Consumer Credit Counseling Services.
+CCCS is a nonprofit organization that can help you avoid even greater difficulties with your debts by possibly reducing your monthly payments and restructuring your consumer debt to allow you to pay it more quickly and on time.
 Through arrangements with many creditors, CCCS may be able to lower your interest rates and bring your accounts back into a current status.
-If you need assistance, don't delay.
+If you need assistance, don’t delay.

-In addition to regular credit assistance, the Department of Education has https://www2.ed.gov/fund/grants-college.html?src=pn .
-You can find out more about the options available to students who are facing difficulties.
+In addition to regular credit assistance, the Department of Education has Student Loan Forgiveness.
+You can find out more about the options available to students facing difficulties.
 If your loans have already gone into a default status, you can also obtain information on how to bring the loans current through loan rehabilitation and consolidation.

 After you figure out where you are financially and how you got there, it is time to determine where you are going.
 The final step to determine your financial well-being is to create a financial plan and stick to it.

 Determine what your income and your expenses for necessities (food, clothing, housing, insurance, etc.) are per month and go from there.
 Remember, the key word is necessities!
 Know the difference between a want and a need.